somethingnew-co/prismic/packages/prismic-react/README.md

 The SliceZone component will render slices from Prismic.

 When you query Prismic's REST API, you'll get back a data object that contains all the fields you set up for that content type.
 The `body` property is a reserved key in Prismic, and it will contain all of your slices.
-Pass this to the `slices` prop in `SliceZone`.
+Pass this to the `data` prop in `SliceZone`.

 ```jsx
 // pages/index.js